KavyaSree30/restuarant-website-bootstrap/README.md

 # restuarant-website-bootstrap
-This a single page responsive website using bootstrap.
+This is a single page responsive website using bootstrap.
+#html #css #bootstrap framework